OfficeDev/open-xml-docs/docs/spreadsheet/how-to-get-a-column-heading-in-a-spreadsheet.md

 ***

-If the content of the cell is stored in the [SharedStringTablePart](/dotnet/api/documentformat.openxml.packaging.sharedstringtablepart) object, it gets the shared string items and returns the content of the column heading using the [M:System.Int32.Parse(System.String)](/dotnet/api/system.int32.parse) method.
-If the content of the cell is not in the [SharedStringTable](/dotnet/api/documentformat.openxml.spreadsheet.sharedstringtable) object, it returns the content of the cell.
+If the content of the cell is stored in the <xref:DocumentFormat.OpenXml.Packaging.SharedStringTablePart> object, it gets the shared string items and returns the content of the column heading using the [M:System.Int32.Parse(System.String)](/dotnet/api/system.int32.parse) method.
+If the content of the cell is not in the <xref:DocumentFormat.OpenXml.Spreadsheet.SharedStringTable> object, it returns the content of the cell.

 ### [C#](#tab/cs-5)